 5.3.1.1.
-State of the Environment Reporting: Data collection & management a] Data collection and management in relation to the CBA Map
+State of the Environment Reporting: Data Collection and Management a] Data collection and management in relation to the CBA Map

 A key mechanism for monitoring the state of biodiversity is a State of Environment Report (SoER).
-The Critical Biodiversity Areas Map can be used to inform the SoER as it provides information on the extent of PA, CBA and ESA in the Municipality (Refer Table 12).
+The Critical Biodiversity Areas Map can be used to inform the SoER as it provides information on the extent of CBA and ESA in the Municipality (Refer Table).